-An audit was performed on the financial information of the group's operating entities which for the year ended 30 September 2023 were located in the United Kingdom and the Australia.
+An audit was performed on the financial information of the group's operating entities which for the year ended 30 September 2024 were located in the United Kingdom and the Australia.
 The audit work on each significant and / or material component was performed by us as group auditor based upon materiality or risk profile, or in response to potential risks of material misstatement to the group.
+On an overall basis, we ensured to have sufficient coverage over each material class of transaction and account balances based on the Group performance materiality.